+V.A.1.e)

-V.A.1.f) The evaluations of a fellow's performance must be accessible for review by the fellow.
-(Core)
+The evaluations of a fellow's performance must be accessible for review by the fellow. ^(Core)

 V.A.2.
-Final Evaluation

-V.A.2.a) The program director must provide a final evaluation for each fellow upon completion of the program.
-(Core)

-V.A.2.a).(1) The subspecialty-specific Milestones, and when applicable the subspecialty-specific Case Logs, must be used as tools to ensure fellows are able to engage in autonomous practice upon completion of the program.
-(Core) V.A.2.a).(2) The final evaluation must: V.A.2.a).(2).(a) become part of the fellow's permanent record maintained by the institution, and must be accessible for review by the fellow in accordance with institutional policy; (Core) V.A.2.a).(2).(b) verify that the fellow has demonstrated the knowledge, skills, and behaviors necessary to enter autonomous practice; (Core) V.A.2.a).(2).(c) consider recommendations from the Clinical Competency Committee; and, (Core) V.A.2.a).(2).(d) be shared with the fellow upon completion of the program. $^{(Core)}$ V.A.3.
-A Clinical Competency Committee must be appointed by the program director.
-(Core) V.A.3.a) At a minimum the Clinical Competency Committee must include three members, at least one of whom is a core faculty member.
-Members must be faculty members from the same program or other programs, or other health professionals who have extensive contact and experience with the program's fellows.
-(Core) V.A.3.b) The Clinical Competency Committee must: V.A.3.b).(1) review all fellow evaluations at least semi-annually; (Core) V.A.3.b).(2) determine each fellow's progress on achievement of the subspecialty-specific Milestones; and, (Core) V.A.3.b).(3) meet prior to the fellows' semi-annual evaluations and advise the program director regarding each fellow's progress.
-(Core) V.B.
-Facul ty Evaluation V.B.1.
-The program must have a process to evaluate each faculty member's performance as it relates to the educational program at least annually.
-(Core)
+Final Evaluation V.A.2.a) The program director must provide a final evaluation for each fellow upon completion of the program. ^(Core) V.A.2.a).(1) The subspecialty-specific Milestones, and when applicable the subspecialty-specific Case Logs, must be used as tools to ensure fellows are able to engage in autonomous practice upon completion of the program. ^(Core) V.A.2.a).(2) The final evaluation must: V.A.2.a).(2).(a) become part of the fellow's permanent record maintained by the institution, and must be accessible for review by the fellow in accordance with institutional policy; ^(Core) V.A.2.a).(2).(b) verify that the fellow has demonstrated the knowledge, skills, and behaviors necessary to enter autonomous practice; ^(Core) V.A.2.a).(2).(c) consider recommendations from the Clinical Competency Committee; and, ^(Core) V.A.2.a).(2).(d) be shared with the fellow upon completion of the program. ^(Core) V.A.3.
+A Clinical Competency Committee must be appointed by the program director. ^(Core) V.A.3.a) At a minimum the Clinical Competency Committee must include three members, at least one of whom is a core faculty member.
+Members must be faculty members from the same program or other programs, or other health professionals who have extensive contact and experience with the program's fellows. ^(Core) V.A.3.b) The Clinical Competency Committee must: V.A.3.b).(1) review all fellow evaluations at least semi-annually; (Core) V.A.3.b).(2) determine each fellow's progress on achievement of the subspecialty-specific Milestones; and, ^(Core) V.A.3.b).(3) meet prior to the fellows' semi-annual evaluations and advise the program director regarding each fellow's progress. ^(Core)